GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77convert.rst

 ------------

 **mgd77convert** handles four different formats.
-(1) NGDC has now started to use the new tab-delimited version of the MGD77 data format, called MGD77T.
+(1) NCEI has now started to use the new tab-delimited version of the MGD77 data format, called MGD77T.
 In addition to all the info in old MGD77 files it contains a few more quality flags for grav, mag, and bathymetry.
 (2) The MGD77+ netCDF format was developed to